 If you are a novice at blogging you might struggle to find the right words or train of thought.
 Even experienced bloggers go through this.
 It is definitely worth the effort.
 I always compare it to running.
 The first few weeks are the hardest, then your body gets more used to it.
 You find your pace and develop stamina.
 And I can tell you: there is something like a blogger’s high :-)!

 Blogging is a form of self-motivation.
 It is not only the recognition you might get from your readers and the thrill of being read.
 Writing blogs can be very motivating on its own account.
 It is like conducting an interview with yourself.
 Just doing it will convey an immediate sense of acknowledgment.
 You could regard it as an act of professional self-love.
 Finishing a blog and posting it online is a very satisfying experience.

 In a blog you can present your experiences in a self-motivating way.

 There has been much talk about silo mentality, the tendency to work in closed off information circles, and its hazardous effects on productivity and corporate culture.

 Writing blogs is one means to counteract silo mentality.
 It trains you to prepare information in a way that sparks collaboration across organizational boundaries without disclosing valuable information assets.

 Writing blogs makes your work accessible to potential collaborators from different departments and other organizations.

 Blogs are a quintessential tool for professional self-promotion.
-In todays digital work environments online self-promotion has become increasingly important.
+In today’s digital work environments online self-promotion has become increasingly important.
 Publishing on a corporate platform will add extra credibility to your blog content.

-Blogging helps building up your professional portfolio.
+Blogging helps build your professional portfolio.